Appointeeship - FAQ's

 Appointeeship, Deputyship, Carer Cards, Power of Attorney Appointeeship - FAQ's

-A DWP, appointee is someone who is appointed to manage the welfare benefits and financial affairs of a person who is unable to do so themselves.
+A DWP appointee is someone who is appointed to manage the welfare benefits and money management matters of a person who is unable to do so themselves.

 View this video on the Money Carer YouTube channel